Course Catalog - Science

 (Semester course)

-AP Physics 1 and AP Physics C-Mechanics are prerequisites for this course.
-This rigorous course is most often taken by students preparing for higher education in the physical sciences, engineering, or electronics.
+This course is most often taken by students preparing for higher education in the physical sciences, engineering, or electronics.
 Students will complete the second semester of a calculus-based physics course in one semester.
 Introductory differential and integral calculus will be applied.
 Designing and conducting investigations and problem solving will apply calculus and technology aligned with the College Board framework including electrostatics; conductors, capacitors and dielectrics; electric circuits; magnetic fields; and electromagnetism.
 Students will prepare to take the AP Physics C-Electricity & Magnetism exam in May.

-PR: AP Physics 1 and AP Physics C-Mech; should have taken or be concurrently taking Calculus
+PR: AP Physics 1 or comparable course; should have taken or be concurrently taking Calculus

 Sem: 1 Science CR: 1